SELLING A RENTAL UNIT

 If your rental property is for sale, your landlord and their realtor must respect your privacy when wanting to show your unit it to prospective buyers.
 They must give you at least 24 hours (but not more than 30 days) written notice, stating the date, time (between 8:00am and 9:00pm) and reasonable reason for entry.
 It can be a good idea to arrange a schedule with your landlord, but if you don’t have one, your landlord is required to give written notice every time they plan to show your unit.
-See TRAC’s template letter, Rental Property Being Sold, to request a schedule and inform the landlord of your rights.
+See TRAC’s template letter, Rental Property for Sale, to request a schedule and inform the landlord of your rights.

 If your landlord is not following the law or being reasonable about how they show your unit, you can consider applying for dispute resolution.
 If your landlord is trying to schedule multiple viewings per day or all day open houses, you may be able to argue that your possessions are being threatened and/or your quiet enjoyment is being violated.
 If you have sufficient evidence, an arbitrator may decide to suspend the landlord’s right to show your unit, or at least put conditions on how and when they show it.